Rental Electric Scooter Accident Lawyer in DC

 Personal liability umbrella insurance

 If you have a homeowners or renter’s insurance policy, personal liability umbrella policies (PLUP) can extend extra protection by covering more types of accidents and offering higher limits.
-These policies can also provide coverage for liabilities excluded from the underlying insurance policies, potentially including your choice to rent or own an electric scooter.
-While it would likely cover other people’s property damages and medical bills after an e-scooter accident in DC, it would not cover your personal medical bills.
+These policies can also cover liabilities excluded from the underlying insurance policies, potentially including your choice to rent or own an electric scooter.
+While it would likely cover other people’s property damages and medical bills after an e-scooter accident in D.C., it would not cover your medical bills.

-The future of insuring e-scooter riders is likely to include on-demand or per-ride insurance that targets riders and rental providers.
+The future of insuring e-scooter riders will likely include on-demand or per-ride insurance targeting riders and rental providers.
 Insurance startup, Voom, has begun charging on a per-trip basis using a user’s phone GPS and accelerometer to track accidents.